 - fine sea salt to season

 - Heat a little oil in a large skillet/saucepan over a medium heat and gently brown the chicken chunks in batches until golden.
 Set aside.

 - Next, fry the chopped onion for a couple of minutes until soft and translucent.

 - Add the garlic, chilli, ginger, garam masala and turmeric and continue to fry for a further couple of minutes.

 - Stir in the peanut butter, coconut milk, and tomatoes and bring to a simmer.

 - Return the chicken to the pan with the chopped coriander and crushed peanuts (if using), reserving a sprinkling for serving.
 Stir through.

 - Cook for about half an hour until the sauce thickens and the chicken is thoroughly cooked and heated through.

 - Transfer to a serving dish and sprinkle with the remaining crushed peanuts and coriander leaves.

-- Serve with rice.
+- Serve with freshly-cooked basmati rice.